Slowing Down

 In your musical journal, try to observe and describe:

-How you bring a visit or a phone call to a close
+how you bring a visit or a phone call to a close,

-How you bring a party to a close
+how you bring a party to a close,

-And it can give some insight into the process of dissipating musical momentum as well.
 How to do it?
 My dad showed me, and I practiced it because I was interested.
 Figuring it out for yourself is very satisfying.
 Try for a totally graduated stop with no more than the barest hint of a rebound!

 Previous